CNN's going to injustice, not poverty, radicalizes youth.

 President al-Sisi in Cairo gave a speech that was courageous when he called out the radical Islamic terrorists.

-And President al-Sisi is a Muslim.
+And President Al-Sisi is a Muslim.

 Back when I was in college a couple years ago, I had a professor who was my sociology professor.

-True you think she wants to spread capitalism to uh to uh ISIS I think that's is because um my sociology professor um who actually was a communist um she told us that the real reason that communist has communism has never been a successful form of government in the world is because it first must grow out of a capitalist society and that's our whole reason that it actually hasn't worked.
+The reason I think this is because my sociology professor, who actually was a communist, she told us that the real reason that communism has never been a successful form of government in the world is because it first must grow out of a capitalist society.

-And so by spreading capitalism or jobs to ISIS, people like Marie Harth would be creating a fertile ground for what they would see as a chance for a true socialist society to rise up in the future.
+And so by spreading capitalism or jobs to ISIS, people like Marie Harf would be creating a fertile ground for what they would see as a chance for a true socialist society to rise up in the future.

-You had a an admitted communist professorette.
+You had an admitted communist professorette.

-Was it sociology, did you say?
+What was it, was it sociology, did you say?

 Yes, sir.